expertspec/expert/README.rst

 Expert Applications
 ===================

-- **Confidence** - is a characteristic that allows to evaluate a property of personality, the core of which is a positive assessment of an individual's own skills and abilities as sufficient to achieve goals meaningful to him and meet his needs.
+- **Confidence** - is a characteristic that allows to evaluate a property, the core of which is a positive assessment of an individual's own skills and abilities sufficient to achieve goals meaningful to him.
 - **Aggression** - is a qualitative characteristic of a person's attitude toward someone or something, expressed in a state of hostility, ill-will, aggression, anger toward the object of hostility.
-- **Congruence** - is a characteristic that allows us to evaluate the level of consistency of information simultaneously transmitted by a person verbally and non-verbally (audio, video and textual channels).
+- **Congruence** - is a characteristic that allows to evaluate the level of consistency of information simultaneously transmitted by a person verbally and non-verbally (audio, video and textual channels).
-- **Inconsistency** - is a characteristic that allows us to evaluate two statements of which one is the negation of the other.
+- **Contradiction** - is a characteristic that allows to evaluate two statements of which one is the negation of the other.
 If two statements are in a contradictory relation, then one of them is equivalent to the negation of the other.
 - **Speaker Verification**
 - **Speech  Recognition and Summarization**